-Bear in mind that this option will give you a result for the whole range of cells.
-Even though all cells except one are empty, it still doesn’t mean that the entire range is blank.
-Therefore, the result would be FALSE, even though only one cell is occupied.
+Remember that this option will give you a result for the whole range of cells.
+Even though all cells except one are empty, it doesn’t mean that the entire range is blank.
+Therefore, the result would be FALSE, even though one cell has data.
 For more accuracy, you’ll have to check cells one by one.

 How to Check if a Cell is Empty in Google Sheets on Android and iOS

-The best thing about Google Sheets is that you can do almost everything on your phone as well.
+The best thing about Google Sheets is that you can do almost everything on your phone that you can do on a PC.
 However, you probably won’t be able to use ISBLANK on your mobile web browser.
-Therefore, you have to download the Google Sheets app, which is available both for iOS and Android devices.
+Therefore, you should download the Google Sheets app, which is available on iOS and Android devices.
 The process is similar to the one we already described.

-The only downside of using this option on your phone is that you may not be able to see everything clearly.
-If you’re dealing with important data, we suggest you always opt for a desktop version as it gives you more clarity.
+The only downside of using this option on your phone is that you may not be able to see everything clearly, and it can be challenging to navigate and utilize.
+If you’re dealing with critical data, we suggest you always opt for a desktop version as it gives you more clarity and easier use.

 Frequently Asked Questions

-Why did I get the False sign even though the cell seems empty?
+Why did I get the False sign even though the cell appears empty?

-This is one of the most common issues with the ISBLANK function.
-However, the main question you should ask yourself is: Is the cell really empty, or does it just appear empty?
+This situation is one of the most common issues with the ISBLANK function.
+However, the main question you should ask yourself is: Is the cell genuinely empty, or does it just appear that way?
 Let us explain.

-The cell may be occupied by a simple white space you’ve accidentally entered.
-Obviously, you can’t see it as there’s nothing to see, but it’s still there.
+The cell may contain a simple white space you’ve accidentally entered.
+You can’t see it as there’s nothing visible, but it’s still there.
 Another possibility may be that hidden characters or hidden formulas occupy the cell.

-If this is bothering you, the quickest solution is to click on that cell and clear its content.
-After doing so, we’re pretty sure you’ll get the correct result.
+If this bothers you, the quickest solution is to click on that cell and clear its content.
+After doing so, you’ll get the correct result.